openwisp/openwisp-notifications/README.rst

     )

 The above code snippet creates and sends a notification to all users belonging to the ``Operators`` group if they have opted-in to receive notifications.
-Non-superadmin users receive notifications only for organizations which they are a member of.
+Non-superusers receive notifications only for organizations which they are a member of.

 **Note**: If recipient is not provided, it defaults to all superusers.
 If the target is provided, users